-Uncovering new secrets of the universe cannot happen without NASA’s Deep Space Network (DSN), which will communicate with the rover Perseverance once it lands on Mars next year, ensuring that all data and discoveries make it back to Earth.
-“We are the telephone company of the cosmos,” says Sonny Giroux, Peraton’s DSN program manager.
-“DSN is a pipeline between the mission itself and spacecraft, as well as vice versa.”
+Uncovering the secrets of Mars cannot happen without NASA’s Deep Space Network (DSN), which will communicate with the rover Perseverance once it lands on Mars next year, ensuring that all data and discoveries make it back to Earth.

 DSN maintains nonstop coverage at its three sites in Goldstone, California; Madrid, Spain; and Canberra, Australia.
 Each facility has “follow the sun” operation periods each day during which they take control of the full network while staff at the other two sites largely go offline.
 The DSN is the world’s largest and most sensitive telecommunications system, comprised of large antennas with very sensitive receivers and powerful transmitters.